FalconLuma/Project-Wingman-Randomizer/README.txt

 Weapon Selection
   - All weapons with a checked box next to them will be included in the weapon pool for randomization
     - NOTE: EUFB (the nuke) is not selected by default but can be enabled
+    - Weapons that are not available in the base game, but are in files and work properly are included here
   - Unguided Chance: Sets the chance for a naturally unguided weapon to remain unguided
     - Decimal between 0 and 1
       - 0 = All unguided weapons will become guided